-The average price per litre for kerosene was around 27p in October 2020* – summer and autumn of 2020 have seen the lowest heating oil prices for more than four years, dropping from 36p per litre at the start of the year.
+The average price per litre for kerosene was around 32p in January 2021*.
+Summer and autumn 2020 saw the lowest heating oil prices for more than four years and prices remain much cheaper than the start of 2020.

 Are heating oil prices going up?